 - Keeping the severance agreement confidential

-- Waiving any potential legal claims against the company
+- Waiving potential legal claims against the company

 - Not disparaging the company

-- Agreeing to unreasonable non-compete terms and conditions
+- Agreeing to certain non-compete terms and conditions

 If you are potentially giving-up a valid legal claim against the company, it is advisable to have an attorney negotiate with the employer to secure more favorable terms including a reasonable severance payment.
 Sometimes, it is difficult for employees to determine whether their rights have been violated.

-If you have been given a severance agreement proposal, contact Rich Daugherty for an initial phone conference at no charge.
+If you have received severance agreement proposal from your employer, contact Rich Daugherty for an initial phone conference at no charge.